Autism and ADHD Clinics

-Our specialist team of Clinical Psychologists at Hampshire & Surrey Psychology are fully qualified to assess and diagnose Autism Spectrum Disorder for adults and adolescents aged 16+ years.
+We are a specialist team of Clinical Psychologists at Hampshire & Surrey Psychology are fully qualified to assess and diagnose Autism Spectrum Disorder and Attention-Deficit Hyperactivity Disorder for adults and adolescents aged 16+ years.
 Additionally, regardless of whether or not a diagnosis is given, we offer psychological therapy for individuals and families affected by these conditions.

-We are able to provide a high quality assessment, counselling and therapy service for people diagnosed with an autism spectrum disorder and their families, to aid in making day to day living easier.
+We are able to provide a high quality assessment, counselling and therapy service for people diagnosed with an Autism Spectrum Disorder (ASD) or Attention-Deficit Hyperactivity Disorder (ADHD) and their families, to aid in making day to day living easier.
 We work in a collaborative manner, working with the client and their family to gain a full understanding of the difficulties they are experiencing and determine the most effective way forward.
 We believe that by giving our clients choice about the treatment that they receive we can empower them and give them confidence.
 Our approach is therefore always flexible and geared to suit the needs of the client.

 There are 5 stages to the assessment process: